h4liss0n/softplan-dev/README.md

 ### Back-end
-- 	Nome - obrigatório
+Name - required
-- 	Sexo
+Gender
-- 	E-mail - não obrigatório, deve ser validado caso preenchido
+Email - not required, must be validated if filled
-- 	Data de Nascimento - obrigatório, deve ser validada
+Date of birth - required, must be validated
-- 	Naturalidade
+Place of birth
-- 	Nacionalidade
+Nationality
-- 	CPF - obrigatório, deve ser validado (formato e não pode haver dois cadastros com mesmo cpf)`
+CPF - required, must be validated (format and there can't be two registrations with the same CPF)

 ### Front-end
-A aplicação deverá ser acessível via navegador e possuir uma tela com formulário.
-Não há restrição em relação à tecnologia para o desenvolvimento do frontend.
+The application must be accessible via a web browser and have a screen with a form.
+There are no restrictions regarding technology for frontend development.
 ![person](https://github.com/h4liss0n/softplan-dev/blob/main/readme/create%20new%20person.gif)

-### Segurança
+### Security
-O acesso à aplicação só poderá ser realizado por um usuário pré-existente via autenticação basic.
+Access to the application can only be done by a pre-existing user via basic authentication.

-### Instalação
+### Installation
-A aplicação deverá estar disponível em uma imagem docker a partir do docker-hub e não deve exigir configurações/parâmetros.
-Ou seja, ao rodar a imagem, deve levantar a aplicação e funcionar.
+The application must be available in a docker image from docker-hub and should not require configurations/parameters.
+In other words, when running the image, the application must start and work.
 ![install](https://github.com/h4liss0n/softplan-dev/blob/main/readme/install.gif)

-### Código fonte
+### Source code
-A aplicação deverá possuir um endpoint /source acessível sem autenticação via HTTP GET que deverá retornar o link do projeto no github com o código fonte do projeto desenvolvido.
+The application must have an endpoint /source accessible without authentication via HTTP GET that should return the link of the project on GitHub with the source code of the developed project.

 ### Extras
--	Teste de integração da API em linguagem de sua preferência (Damos importância para pirâmide de testes) 👍
+-	Integration test of the API in your preferred language (We give importance to the testing pyramid) 👍
--	Teste backend
+-	Backend test
 ![basic auth](https://github.com/h4liss0n/softplan-dev/blob/main/readme/jest-backend.gif)
--	Teste frontend
+-	Frontend test
 ![basic auth](https://github.com/h4liss0n/softplan-dev/blob/main/readme/jest-frontend.gif)
--	A API desenvolvida em REST, seguindo o modelo de maturidade de Richardson ou utilizando GraphQL.😒
+-	The API developed in REST, following Richardson's maturity model or using GraphQL.😒
--	A API deverá conter documentação executável que poderá ser utilizada durante seu desenvolvimento.
-(Utilizar swagger)👍
+-	The API should contain executable documentation that can be used during its development.
+(Use Swagger)👍
 ![basic auth](https://github.com/h4liss0n/softplan-dev/blob/main/readme/sawgger1.gif)
 ![jwt](https://github.com/h4liss0n/softplan-dev/blob/main/readme/sawgger2.gif)
 ![filter](https://github.com/h4liss0n/softplan-dev/blob/main/readme/sawgger2.gif)
--	Integração com OAuth 2 Google (https://developers.google.com/identity/protocols/OAuth2) 😒
+-	Integration with OAuth 2 Google (https://developers.google.com/identity/protocols/OAuth2) 😒
 ![google auth2](https://github.com/h4liss0n/softplan-dev/blob/main/readme/google-auth2.gif)
--	Implementar Chat entre as pessoas que estão na aplicação 👍
+-	Implement Chat between the people who are in the application 👍
 ![google auth2](https://github.com/h4liss0n/softplan-dev/blob/main/readme/chat.gif)
--	Versão 2 da API que deve incluir endereço da pessoa como dado obrigatório.
-Versão 1 deve continuar funcionando.🤣
+-	Version 2 of the API that must include the person's address as a mandatory data.
+Version 1 should continue to work.🤣